mobsean/node-red-vallox-webserver-api/README.md

 Integrate [Vallox](https://vallox.com/) ventilation units in your home automation project using [node-red](https://nodered.org).

-We are using the build-in Vallox webserver to get and set properties in your HVAC.
+This uses the build-in Vallox webserver to get and set properties of your HVAC.

 ## Nodes

-- **get Profile**: Returns the current profile of the vallox unit.
+1. **get Profile**: Returns the current profile of the vallox unit.
 ![example: getProfile](./documentation/getProfile.jpg)
-- **set Profile**: Sets the current vallox profile.
+2. **set Profile**: Sets the current vallox profile.
 ![example: setProfile](./documentation/setProfile.jpg)
-- **get Temp**: Returns all current temperatures of the vallox unit.
+3. **get Temp**: Returns all current temperatures of the vallox unit.
 ![example: getTemp](./documentation/getTemp.jpg)

 ## ideas